-Our Public Offering
+Our Public Offering and Listing

-In May 2012, we closed our continuous public offering of common stock to new investors.
+In May 2012, we closed our continuous public offering of shares of common stock to new investors.
 We sold 247,454,171 shares (as adjusted for stock distributions) of common stock for gross proceeds of \$2.6 billion in our continuous public offering.
+On April 16, 2014, our shares of common stock were listed on the NYSE and began trading under the ticker symbol "FSIC".
+This listing accomplished our goal of providing our stockholders with greatly enhanced liquidity.